Terms of Service

 Legal Disclaimer

 The All Kinds of Minds Practice provides no guarantees, expressed or implied, regarding the completeness, accuracy, suitability, or availability of the information on this website.
 By using this website, you acknowledge and agree to these terms and conditions.
-The All Kinds of Minds Practice and its practitioners are indemnified and held harmless from any claims, liabilities, damages, losses, or expenses, including reasonable legal fees, arising from your use of this website or reliance on the information provided herein.
+All Kinds of Minds Assessments and its practitioners are indemnified and held harmless from any claims, liabilities, damages, losses, or expenses, including reasonable legal fees, arising from your use of this website or reliance on the information provided herein.

 • Client privacy and confidentiality are of paramount importance.
 The All Kinds of Minds Practice adheres to strict guidelines and legal requirements regarding client confidentiality as outlined by the Psychological Society of Ireland (P.S.I.) and relevant legislation in Ireland, such as the General Data Protection Regulation (G.D.P.R.).
 All information shared during assessments or consultations is treated with the utmost confidentiality.